 PACK YOUR TENT LOOSELY

-Instead of storing your tent in a stuff sack long term, pack it loosely in a large mesh bag or a duffel bag.
-This will help prevent moisture from getting trapped which reduces the chance of mold and mildew.
+Instead of storing your tent in a stuff sack long-term, pack it loosely in a large mesh bag or a duffel bag.
+This will help prevent moisture from becoming trapped, reducing the risk of mold and mildew.

 More Information

 We hope this guide helps you care for your tent properly so you can use it for years of outdoor adventures.
-As always, please leave a comment below if you have any recommendations, questions, or suggestions, or visit our Facebook page and Instagram to join the community conversation.
+As always, please leave a comment below with any recommendations, questions, or suggestions, or visit our Facebook page and Instagram to join the community conversation.